MrValentine7777/MonoGameCommunityWiki/docs/Archive/tutorials/garank.md

 private readonly Vector4 _refractionClippingPlane = new(0f, -1f, 0f, QuadHeight);
 ```

-===== Refraction =====
+## Refraction

 Drawing the refraction onto a render target is a straightforward process, especially when compared to rendering reflections.
-It involves rendering the scene from the perspective of the camera while utilizing the ''%%_refractionClippingPlane%%'' to discard pixels above the water surface.
+It involves rendering the scene from the perspective of the camera while utilizing the <b>`_refractionClippingPlane`</b> to discard pixels above the water surface.

 ```csharp
 private void DrawRefraction()